 Biotic stressors include bacteria, fungi and insects.
 Growers face a diverse array of biotic stressors, and since crop-attacking microbes and insects are ubiquitous in both fields and greenhouses, avoidance is nearly impossible.

 These pests can wipe out entire crops and thus drastic preventative measures are employed in order to maintain yields, such as the use of pesticides.

 Bacteria, fungi, and pests all identify food sources via recognition of specific molecules on produce surfaces.
-Our Invispeel formula camouflages produce surfaces with an ultrathin layer of chemically-contrasting molecules, rendering crops unrecognizable to pests and thus protecting them from bacteria, fungi, and insects.
+Our Invisipeel formula camouflages produce surfaces with an ultrathin layer of chemically-contrasting molecules, rendering crops unrecognizable to pests and thus protecting them from bacteria, fungi, and insects.